 When the war with Britain commenced, the homestead was requisitioned by the Continental Army as officers’ headquarters.
 General Israel Putnam established his command center.
 General Washington, Marquis de Lafayette, Baron von Steuben, Henry Knox, Horatio Gates, Alexander Hamilton and John Jay frequently conducted military business at the homestead.
 The home witnessed military trials, the outfitting of troops by the quartermaster department and the dispatch of orders.

 Non-military activity at the home also served the glorious cause.
-Samuel Loudon, the publisher of the New York Packet, moved his press from British occupied New York City to the house, allowing him to continue to print his pro-liberty newspaper.
+Samuel Loudon, the publisher of the New York Packet, moved his press from British-occupied New York City to the house, allowing him to continue to print his pro-liberty newspaper.
 Loudon’s press also was commissioned to print orders for the army.

 Griffin’s Tavern

 A short distance from the depot site—on the north side of Route 82 east of its intersection with All Angels Road in the hamlet of Hopewell Junction that is in East Fishkill—stands the remnants of an 18th-century house where patriots met during the war.
 Owned by Colonel Jacob Griffin, the private residence was known as Griffin’s Tavern, or “The Rendez-vous.”
-Among the high-ranking Continental Army officers to visit the property were Washington, Lafayette, Putnam and von Steuben.
+Among the high-ranking Continental Army officers to visit the property were Washington, Lafayette, Putnam, and von Steuben.

 An electrical fire that began in the attic during the January 1995 restoration left only the structure’s brick and stone walls.
 The property subsequently was purchased by Watch Hill Holding Company, which owns Royal Carting, a waste removal company that operates just steps away.

 Preservationists led by Julie Diddell are concerned that the structure could be neglected or razed by the owners.
 According to Diddell, a plan has been created to preserve the site as a ruin in tribute to its role during the American Revolution.
-A plaque on the roadway was dedicated by the Daughters of the American Revolution during 1928.
+A plaque on the roadway was dedicated by the Daughters of the American Revolution in 1928.

 Information about the efforts to protect the site can be located on the Friends of Griffin’s Tavern Facebook page or by sending an email to fogt1776@gmail.com .